The Rum Howler Blog

 In the Mouth 48.5/60

 In any case, the overall effect of the blend is pleasant.
-The whisky does seem a tad sweet for my palate with the grain element perhaps slightly sharper than I would like.
+The whisky does seem a tad sweet for my palate with the grain elements perhaps slightly sharper than I would like.
 However, the whisky also displays a strong character and complexity which kept the dram interesting throughout the tasting.

 In the Throat 12/15